-- 76. All referrals for Core Visits to DWP Visiting will be dealt with by the local Visiting Team - 77.
-Locate the DWP Visiting Referral tool and:
+All referrals for a Core Visit to DWP Visiting will be dealt with by the local Visiting Team

+2. Locate the DWP Visiting Referral tool(link is external) and:

+Step Action

-Step Action 1.
-Input the post code of the Claimant's address and select 'Submit' 2.
-Contact details for the Booking Centre will display.
+1.Input the post code of the claimant's address and select 'Submit'

+2.Contact details for the Booking Centre will display.

-3. Open the template hyperlink under the heading 'Making a referral' 4.
-Select the email hyperlink.
-5. A new email page will open.
-6. Complete the email subject line in the following order: Postcode Claimant's surname 7.
-Attach the completed template to the email.
+3.Open the template hyperlink under the heading 'Making a referral'

-78. The referral officer must note:

-- the referral completion,
+4.Select the email hyperlink.

+5.A new email page will open.

+6.Complete the email subject line in the following order :PostcodeClaimant's surname

-- the date of the referral
+7.Attach the completed template to the email.

-- a brief description why the visit is required

-- contact details of the referring officer/section

-- details of the Visiting Team sent to

-- In

-- D110 if BFD/BDC colleague, or

-- LMS if CSD/CCD colleague
+3. The referral officer must note JSAPS Dialogue110, CAMLite Contact History if UC colleague and or LMS: •the referral completion, •the date of the referral •a brief description why the visit is required •contact details of the referring officer/section •details of the Visiting Team sent to